 Professor of Art

-Patrick is an Associate Professor of Art at Washington & Jefferson College.
-He earned his Bachelor of Fine Arts and Master of Fine Arts in Painting from Central Michigan University.
-His exhibition record includes solo and group shows in Kansas City, St. Paul, Florence Italy, Santa Monica, Washington D.C., and New York City.
-His paintings have been featured in New American Paintings, and can be found in several corporate and private collections throughout the U.S. and Europe.
-He lives in Pittsburgh with his wife and two dogs.
-He enjoys playing the cello, listens to “New Music,” loves to cook, and practices yoga regularly.
+Patrick Schmidt is a Professor of Art at Washington & Jefferson College.
+His exhibition record includes solo and group shows in Kansas City, St. Paul, Florence/Cosenza Italy, Orquevaux, France, Santa Monica, Washington D.C., London, UK and New York City.
+His paintings have been featured in New American Paintings and can be found in several corporate and private collections throughout the U.S. and Europe.
+He has attended residencies in France at the Chateau Orquevaux https://www.chateauorquevaux.com/ , and in Italy at the Box of Contemporary Space in Cosenza, and at the Ora Lerman Souring Gardens https://www.lermantrust.org/soaringgardens/ to name a few.
+His work is represented by the Todd Weiner Gallery in Kansas City, MO http://www.toddweinergallery.com/artists#/gina-adams-1 and at the Baker-Howard Contemporary in London https://bakerhowardcontemporary.co.uk/product-category/artists/patrick-schmidt/.
+In addition to his art practice Patrick is a certified Yoga instructor and an avid cyclist.
+He lives in Pittsburgh with his wife (a used book shop owner https://citybookspgh.com/) and their dog Ms. Moneypenny.
+He enjoys playing the cello, listens to “New Music,” and loves to cook.

-He began at W&J in fall of 2002 and he teaches all levels of painting, drawing, two and three-dimensional design, and graphic design and has taught printmaking, screen-printing and digital imaging.
-His extra curricular teaching activities include taking students regularly to Pittsburgh, New York City and Washington, D.C. on art-related trips.
-He has also led student travel trips to Italy, Spain, Eastern Europe (Budapest Hungary, Vienna Austria, Krakow Poland, and Prague Czech Republic) and Berlin, Germany.
+He began at W&J in the fall of 2002 and he teaches all levels of painting, drawing, two and three-dimensional design, and has taught graphic design, printmaking, screen-printing and digital imaging.
+His extracurricular teaching activities include taking students regularly to Pittsburgh, New York City and Washington, D.C. on art-related trips.
+He has also led student travel trips to Italy, Spain, Eastern Europe (Budapest, Hungary; Vienna, Austria; Krakow, Poland; and Prague, Czech Republic) Paris, France and Berlin, Germany.